Self-Driving-Car-NDegree-M-Russo/CarND-P8-PID-Control/PID_writeup.md

   pid.Init(Kp, Ki, Kd, do_tune);
 ```

-Note that the three gains are provided as input variables and then, eventually, tuned, while the funing flags is asked as a user's input though the code in lines 78-89:
+Note that the three gains are provided as input variables in the code and then, eventually, tuned, while the funing flags is asked as a user's input through the code in lines 78-89:

 ```sh
   //Set tuning flag